A Step-by-Step Guide to Automated Power Line Vegetation Analysis

 - CSV tables for risk summaries and reporting

-Each export includes risk clusters, classified features, and spatial buffers ready for further analysis or integration.
+Each export includes risk clusters, classified features, and spatial buffers.